Undocumented feature: Software

 Undocumented features (for example, the ability to change the switch character in MS-DOS, usually to a hyphen) can be included for compatibility purposes (in this case with Unix utilities) or for future-expansion reasons.
 However; if the software provider changes their software strategy to better align with the business, the absence of documentation makes it easier to justify the feature's removal.

 New versions of software might omit mention of old (possibly superseded) features in documentation but keep them implemented for users who've grown accustomed to them.

 In some cases, software bugs are referred to by developers either jokingly or conveniently as undocumented features.
-This usage may have been popularised in some of Microsoft's responses to bug reports for its first Word for Windows product, but doesn't originate there.
+This usage may have been popularised in some of Microsoft's responses to bug reports for its first Word for Windows product, but does not originate there.
 The oldest surviving reference on Usenet dates to 5 March 1984.
 Between 1969 and 1972, Sandy Mathes, a systems programmer for PDP-8 software at Digital Equipment Corporation (DEC) in Maynard, MA, used the terms "bug" and "feature" in her reporting of test results to distinguish between undocumented actions of delivered software products that were unacceptable and tolerable, respectively.
 This usage may have been perpetuated.

 Undocumented features themselves have become a major feature of computer games.
 Developers often include various cheats and other special features ("easter eggs") that are not explained in the packaged material, but have become part of the "buzz" about the game on the Internet and among gamers.
 The undocumented features of foreign games are often elements that were not localized from their native language.

 Closed source APIs can also have undocumented functions that are not generally known.
 These are sometimes used to gain a commercial advantage over third-party software by providing additional information or better performance to the application provider.